e-m3din4/osintxcurp/README.md

 The script will send a GET request to the CURP API using the specified CURP and your RapidAPI key from the config.json file.
 If the request is successful, the script will print the data returned by the API.
 Otherwise, it will print an error message with the status code.
-The results print the data returned by the API in json format.
-The points of data retrieved are the following: birthdate, curp, entity_birth, homonimo, mothers_maiden_name, names, nationality, paternal_surname, probation_document, probation_document_data, anioReg, crip, cveEntidadEmisora, cveMunicipioReg, foja, folioCarta, libro, numActa, numEntidadReg, numRegExtranjeros, tomo, renapo_valid, sex, status_curp, RCN and transaction_id.
+The results print the data returned in json format.
+The data points retrieved are the following: birthdate, curp, entity_birth, homonimo, mothers_maiden_name, names, nationality, paternal_surname, probation_document, probation_document_data, anioReg, crip, cveEntidadEmisora, cveMunicipioReg, foja, folioCarta, libro, numActa, numEntidadReg, numRegExtranjeros, tomo, renapo_valid, sex, status_curp, RCN and transaction_id.